Sign Up

 While the UNFCCC plays a pivotal role in providing a framework to combat climate change and facilitating global cooperation, it still has its shortcomings.
 The Kyoto Protocol, signed in 1997, was a historical agreement that legally bound key economic players to strict climate targets for the first time.
 However, by exempting developing countries from the emission reduction commitments, its effectiveness was limited, with China and India – the first and third largest emitters in the world, respectively – experiencing a significant rise in emissions in the decades that followed.
 By 2012, the year after the first commitment period, global emissions actually rose by 44% from 1997 levels, driven predominantly by the developing nations’ emissions.

-Consequently, the US senate refused to ratify the Protocol, with potential damage to the US economy as their reasoning.
-Their decision evtnaully led to other major countries such as Canada and Japan to pull out of the deal.
+Consequently, the US senate refused to ratify the protocol, with potential damage to the US economy as their reasoning.
+Their decision eventually led to other major countries such as Canada and Japan to pull out of the deal.

 Featured image: UNclimatechange/Flickr